sflarkin/satellite_analysis/README.md

 out_dir: The location where you want the outputs (images, rockstar catalogs, etc.) placed.

 VELA_number: The number of the VELA simulation you are working with currently.
 For example, 07 for VELA07, or 14 for VELA14.

+## Pipeline Scripts

+If you would like to run any of these scripts on the VELA simulations, or on another yt compatibale simulation, I have included example bash scripts for the NASA Plieades and NERSC Cori supercomputers.

+### Dependencies

+To run this pipeline, you will need these python packages:

+yt
+astropy
+pandas (for the tomer catalogs) numpy and matplotlib (these are dependancies for yt so you wont need to worry about them if you use anaconda)

 ## Running Rockstar